 - The application that the

-Instrumentationobject will run against.
+Instrumentationobject runs against.
 An application is identified by the package name assigned in its manifest file by the

 The processes that the

-Instrumentationobject will run against.
-A comma-separated list indicates that the instrumentation will run against those specific processes.
+Instrumentationobject runs against.
+A comma-separated list indicates that the instrumentation runs against those specific processes.
 A value of

-"*"indicates that the instrumentation will run against all processes of the app defined in
+"*"indicates that the instrumentation runs against all processes of the app defined in

-If this value isn't provided in the manifest, the instrumentation will run only against the main process of the app defined in
+If this value isn't provided in the manifest, the instrumentation runs only against the main process of the app defined in

 - introduced in: